marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 <li>0100_UpdateDataFactory.ps1
 <li>9999_RemoveTargetResourceGroup.ps1

 Data will be loaded into dim.Employee in the target database using an Azure Data Factory pipeline.
-The pipeline will use a Copy Activity where the source is the source database and the sink is a SQL Server stored procedure (dim.Load_Employee) that MERGEs the supplied data into dim.Employee.
+The pipeline will use a Copy Activity where the source is the source database and the sink is a SQL Server stored procedure (dim.Load_Employee) that MERGEs the supplied data into dim.Employee on the target database.
 Any changes are automatically recorded in dim.Employee_History, as is the nature of Temporal Tables.

-If you are following along, I'm working in Visual Studio Code with the following extensions:
+If you want to follow along, I'm working in Visual Studio Code with the following extensions:
 <li>Azure Resource Manager Tools
 <li>PowerShell
 <li>SQL Server (mssql)